aws-samples/serverless-patterns/s3-s3-replication-sam/README.md

-# AWS S3 Replication Pattern
+# AWS S3 Bucket Replication

 This pattern enables you to replicate objects across Amazon S3 buckets, providing a reliable and scalable solution for data redundancy and disaster recovery.